Adepetun22/ShopApp/README.md

 # Shoppile
 A fashionable ecommerce platform, that is fully responsive on all devices.

+Signup as a new shopper or Login as an existing shopper.

 ## React + Vite